 This month we’ve really enjoyed reading about the second machine age and how this relates to digital marketing.

-September has also seen updates affecting local businesses within search, with Google making visual changes to local listings and developing Google My Business.
+September has also seen updates affecting local businesses within search, with Google making visual changes to local listings and developing Google Business Profile.

 To cap off the round-up we look at data-driven decision making and Google Search Rankings.

 This article puts theory into practice showing how digital companies are adopting the new wave of machine learning and automation to drive campaigns.
 It highlights three major players who are using sophisticated machine learning to make business decisions.

 Again this article is not specifically for search marketing, but does highlight some important topics which can be applied to all industries, most notably, where will we all be working in the next 20 years?

 As Ryan states, Social Media Manager was the most in-demand job a few years ago, soon after seeing a whole in-flux of software automated systems and data driven platforms which aided that particular role.

 This article is great, at going beyond the initial “will a robot be doing my job?” taking a look at education and how the industrial revolution created jobs, whilst the AI revolution may be taking them away.